patrickziegler/mediacopier/README.md

 ├── bin
 │   ├── mcp
 │   └── mmv
-├── include
-│   └── mediacopier
-│       ├── *.hpp
 ├── lib
 │   └── libmediacopier.so
 ```

 The binarys `mcp` and `mmv` provide the tools for copying or moving your files.
 They share some code in `libmediacopier.so`.

-The header files in `include/mediacopier` are only needed for linking your own software with `libmediacopier.so`.
-So you probably won't need them.

 ###  :rocket: Usage